surniaulula/wpsso-rrssb/readme.txt

 	* None.
 * *Developer Notes*
 	* Renamed the lib/websites/ folder to lib/share/.
+	* Renamed the WpssoRrssbSharing class to WpssoRrssbSocial.
-	* Moved actions from the WpssoRrssbSharing class to a new WpssoRrssbActions class.
+	* Moved actions from the WpssoRrssbSocial class to a new WpssoRrssbActions class.
-	* Moved filters from the WpssoRrssbSharing class to a new WpssoRrssbFilters class.
+	* Moved filters from the WpssoRrssbSocial class to a new WpssoRrssbFilters class.
-	* Moved script enqueuing from the WpssoRrssbSharing class to a new WpssoRrssbScript class.
+	* Moved script enqueuing from the WpssoRrssbSocial class to a new WpssoRrssbScript class.
-	* Moved stylesheet enqueuing from the WpssoRrssbSharing class to a new WpssoRrssbStyle class.
+	* Moved stylesheet enqueuing from the WpssoRrssbSocial class to a new WpssoRrssbStyle class.

 **Version 1.10.3 (2018/10/24)**